How to do Pendlay/Barbell Rows Correctly and Safely

 Strengthens the core and overall lower body strength as you need to lift the bar off the floor into the proper position for every repetition

-PERFORMING THE PENDLAY BARBELL ROW WITH PROPER TECHNIQUE
+PERFORMING THE PENDLAY BARBELL ROW WITH CORRECT FORM

 Load an olympic barbell with the desired weights

-Approach the bar and set your stance at shoulder width with you feet facing forward.
+Approach the bar and set your stance at shoulder width with your feet facing forward.
 Your shins should almost be touching the bar

 Bend down and grab the bar at a distance that is slightly wider than your shoulder width